 - Keeping financial records and making returns to the council as requested

-- Recruitment agencise will put you in touch with suitable people to employ
+- Recruitment agencies will put you in touch with suitable people to employ

 - Payroll Providers make sure the correct money is paid and records are kept

-- Insurance companies have policies have employers liability policies designed for this
+- Insurance companies have employers liability policies designed for this

 This is our leaflet that explains direct payments in more detail, Putting you in control - Direct Payments leaflet (PDF, 584KB).